keyboard2769/nb-nextzz/README.md

 - [ ] $ uno
 - [ ] $ general import and export functionality
 - [ ] $ current slot overwhelming coloring
-- [ ] $ remake the case test of pid controller to have target manipulation
 - [ ] $ a linear pane with blocks of 'zero' and 'span' button
 - [ ] $ the gate simulation and the case of cut point handling
 - [ ] $ fill v provision and combust motor load factor

 #### heading

-- [ ] $ build an error list handling mechanism
+- [ ] $ remake the case test of pid controller to have target manipulation

 #### last

-- [x] $ partly did the weigh logging and export-before-quitting stuff
 - [x] $ print button can now sends some file to printer
 - [x] $ feeder assistance switch is moved to feeder pane
 - [x] $ feeder group ratio button now works based on the the flux setting item